Check out Enshu Onigawara, aTraditional Japanese Craft!

-From 2:02 in the video you can watch the work scene where craftspeople draw a rough sketch on clay based on the framework, and you can watch craftspeople molding the shape of the tile from 3:16.
+From 2:02 in the video you can see one of the craftsmen draw a rough sketch on clay based on the framework, and you can see craftsmen molding the shape of the tile from 3:16.

 Enshu Onigawara, one of Japan's traditional crafts, also have implications as amulets or guardian deities for buildings.

 Since the Heisei period, however, new designs of oni tiles have been created and now other types of facial expressions, such as smiling oni or humorous tiles of Kappa (a mythical Japanese creature), have begun to rise in popularity.